Grounded 2 Review – Buggies, ’90s Vibes, and Big Co-op Fun

 Enter the Buggies

-Mounted combat feels smoother and more rewarding.
-Buggies attack quickly, absorb damage, and let you focus on timing and mobility.
-If dismounted, your buggy continues tanking unless you steal aggro.
-Compared to on-foot brawls, it’s a major upgrade.
+Mounted combat feels quicker and more satisfying.
+Buggies soak up damage, attack rapidly, and let you focus on timing and mobility.
+Even if you’re dismounted, they’ll keep tanking unless you pull aggro back.
+Compared to clunky on-foot battles, it’s a massive improvement.

 Buggies in Action

-• They double as loadout extensions, especially useful in co-op
+• Double as extra loadout space, especially in co-op

-Once I got a buggy, combat became more enjoyable and exploring the park was a blast.
+Once I unlocked my first buggy, combat felt more dynamic and exploring Brookhollow Park became a blast.

 Character Archetypes

-Grounded 2 introduces a flexible archetype system that lets players fill classic MMORPG roles like tank, rogue, archer, or mage, but without being locked in.
-You can mix and match gear, weapons, trinkets, and mutations freely.
+Grounded 2 also introduces a flexible archetype system inspired by MMORPG roles like tank, rogue, archer, and mage.
+But instead of locking you in, it encourages experimentation.
+You can freely mix gear, weapons, trinkets, and mutations—shifting from brawler to ranged fighter mid-session if you want.
+Armor sets and mutations provide bonuses tied to how you play, rewarding creativity and variety whether solo or in co-op.r, weapons, trinkets, and mutations freely.
 Want to shift from a brawler to a ranged fighter mid-session?
 Go for it.
 Your playstyle evolves organically as you use different tools, unlocking new abilities through continued use.
 The game rewards experimentation.
 Armor sets offer specific bonuses, and mutations enhance your abilities based on how you play.
 Whether solo or in co-op, the versatility adds variety to every session and encourages creative builds that suit your preferred style for combat, crafting, and exploration.

 Opening the crafting menu to build a building in Grounded 2.